elineasmit/elineasmit/about.md

 title: "About"
 ---

-I am currently working as a data-analist at the Netherlands Court of Audit (Algemene Rekenkamer).
+I am currently working as a data scientist/quantitative researcher in the public sector.

 Before, I was working as a postdoctoral research fellow at the Linguistics Department of the University of Konstanz where I worked with Prof. Tamara Rathcke on language rhythm and potential role of musical abilities in perception and learning of language and vice versa.
 I was also an honorary research fellow at the MARCS Institute for Brain, Behaviour and Development.